GodwinAN/Project3_databricks_AutoML/README.md

 # Project3_databricks_AutoML

-## Cloud-based Big Data Systems Project
+## Cloud-based Big Data pipeline Project

 - We shall use a Big data system to build a data pipe line
 - Ingest data into databricks